 8.DSP.2 Know that straight lines are widely used to model relationships between two quantitative variables.
 For scatter plots that suggest a linear association, informally fit a straight line, and describe the model fit by judging the closeness of the data points to the line.

-8.DSP.3 Write and use equations that model linear relationships to make predictions, including interpolation and extrapolation, in real-world situations involving bivariate measurement data; interpret the slope and y-intercept.
+8.DSP.3 Write and use equations that model linear relationships to make predictions, including interpolation and extrapolation, in real-world situations involving bivariate measurement data.
+Interpret the slope and y-intercept in context.

 8.DSP.4 Understand that, just as with simple events, the probability of a compound event is the fraction of outcomes in the sample space for which the compound event occurs.
 Understand and use appropriate terminology to describe independent, dependent, complementary, and mutually exclusive events.